VenimK/gmmmkvsubsextract/fyne-gui/README.md

 This project provides two applications:
 1. **CLI Version** - Command-line tool for extracting subtitles from MKV files
 2. **GUI Version** - Fyne-based graphical application with enhanced features including PGS to SRT conversion

+## What's New in v1.5

+- **Dependency Auto-Install**: Application now detects missing dependencies and offers to install them automatically
+- **Improved Error Handling**: Better feedback when dependencies are missing or installation fails
+- **Streamlined Setup**: One-click installation of required tools like ffmpeg, mkvtoolnix, and vobsub2srt

 ## What's New in v1.4.1